bytewreck/bytewreck/README.md

 ## Hi there 👋
 My name is [Valdemar](https://github.com/bytewreck), and I work as a security researcher on the research team at [SpecterOps](https://specterops.io/).
 I have a passion for dissecting software to understand its inner workings as well as an odd habit of optimizing proof-of-concept code for no apparent reason.

-I have a background in cybersecurity consulting, with a focus on red teaming / adversary simulation.
+I have a background in cybersecurity consulting, with a focus on red teaming and adversary simulation.
 My experience includes breaking into and helping secure client environments, giving me a well-rounded perspective on offensive and defensive security.

 ## Online presence
 <ul>